zoeskan/MCB185/unit3-algorithms.md

 ## Algorithms ##

 Most algorithms are a mixture of loops and conditionals, and are often contained inside functions.
-Let's create such a function, whose goal is to calculate the GC composition of a nucleotide sequence.
+Let's create such an algorithm, whose goal is to calculate the GC composition of a nucleotide sequence.

-In order to make such a calculation, the function needs an input sequence, which we will call `seq`.
+The function needs an input sequence, which we will call `seq`.
 The function then needs to examine each nucleotide, and keep track of how many Gs and Cs it finds.
 We'll store that in a variable called `gc_count`.
 In order to make the final calculation, we also need to know the total number of nucleotides, which we'll store in a variable called `total`.
-Here's what the complete function and an example of use.
+Here's the complete function and an example of use.

 ```
-def gc_comp(seq):
+1   def gc_comp(seq):
-	gc_count = 0
+2       gc_count = 0
-	total = 0
+3       total = 0
-	for nt in seq:
+4       for nt in seq:
-		if nt == 'C' or nt == 'G':
+5           if nt == 'C' or nt == 'G':
-			gc_count = gc_count + 1
+6               gc_count = gc_count + 1
-		total = total + 1
+7           total = total + 1
-	return gc_count / total
+8       return gc_count / total
+9

-print(gc_comp('ACAGCGAAT'))
+10  print(gc_comp('ACAGCGAAT'))
 ```

 Most of the algorithms we will see in the class have the following 3-part
 structure:

-1. Initialization
+1. Initialization (lines 2, 3)
-2. Iteration
+2. Iteration (lines 4-7)
-3. Finalization
+3. Finalization (line 8)

 `gc_comp()` has two initializations.